maxtheaxe/discount-money-bot/README.md

 ## Disclaimers & Notes #

-- Be considerate only make a single purchase.
+- Be considerate: only make a single purchase.
 - Use at your own risk.
 - Make sure your default PayPal payment method has enough money/credit available to make the purchase.
 - Could _definitely_ be cleaned up, open to pull requests.